Signatures of Multiplicity Spaces in tensor products of $\mathfrak{sl}_2$ and $U_q(\mathfrak{sl}_2)$ Representations: Proof of Remaining Cases

 \begin{lemma} Suppose $p \geq 4$ and $M$ has explicit type $\langle 0,0,...,0 \rangle$.
-Then it has exactly three definite spaces. \end{lemma} \begin{proof} Check that in a tensor of three Vermas of the original set of Vermas, the level 3 space has multiplicity signature $1+3s$.
+Then it has exactly three definite spaces. \end{lemma} \begin{proof} It is easily checked that in a tensor product decomposition of three Verma modules of the original set of Verma modules, the level 3 space has multiplicity signature $1+3s$.
 Thus no space after level 2 is definite in $M$.
-Check that levels 0,1,2 are definite. \end{proof}
+It is then easily checked that levels 0, 1, and 2 are definite. \end{proof}